When contact arrangements aren’t working

 Last updated: 03/04/2020

 There could be various reasons why child contact arrangements are not working.
-It can depend on the child’s age or even the other parent arrangements.

-Your child(ren) don’t want to visit you
+Your child(ren) don’t want to visit their other parent

 There could be various reasons for this.
 It’s good to ask your children why the arrangements aren’t working, and to listen to what they tell you, so you can work out a solution together.